 One of the biggest challenges institutions are having today is pruning and culling their programs, and leaders must have the courage to look faculty in the eye and say, “by the way, that course is costing us lots of money, and you only have five people in it.
 We know you may like it, but we can’t continue to teach a course that students don’t want.”
 That can be a really tough academic decision, but one that must be made.

-We believe that the disruption going on in higher ed has just started and that surviving and thriving in the higher ed space will take intense focus to fine-tune the systems, processes, and cost structure if institutions are going to compete and survive.
+We believe that the disruption going on in higher ed has just started and that surviving and thriving in the higher education space will take intense focus to fine-tune the systems, processes, and cost structure if institutions are going to compete and survive.

 - The higher ed sector has been relatively immune (or perhaps resistant?) to change since its inception, but in the past 10-15 years, and especially since the Great Recession, multiple things have changed, forcing changes on it.
 We now are seeing market forces unleashed, including consolidation, mergers/acquisitions, and closures as we’ve rarely seen before (and not in my lifetime).